PPeterson609/socialNetworkAPI/README.md

  ## Installation
     - By using mainly using Mongoose & MongoDB, we were able to create the application.
 We used npm install to download all of the dependencies and modules that we might need.
 ## Usage
-    - By running npm start, users can gain access to the application.
+    - By running npm start, users can gain access to the application.g

 ## License